rbtylee/tutorial-jsonc/tutorial/memory01.md

 At this point one may wonder if it is possible to deteremine the reference count of an object in json-c code?
 The answer is no, one _*should not*_, but yes one can.

-Since json-c takes an Object-Oriented approach as best it can considering it is a C library, the actual implementation details of a _*json_object*_ are or should be hidden to the programmers using the library.
+Since json-c takes an Object-Oriented approach as best it can considering it is a C library, the actual implementation details of a _*json_object*_ are or should be hidden from the programmers using the library.
 Take a look at the header file, _*json_object_private.h*_, in the source code.
 Here one has the implementation for the _*struct json_object*_.
 This is a private header file and is not even installed by recent versions of json-c.
 Ideally one should not use it.
 For a json object like _*str*_ in the above example, trying to access the reference count as in:

 ```
    printf("The reference count of str is T %d\n", str->_ref_count);